nodejs/node/deps/npm/doc/api/npm-ls.md

 project.

 Note, if parseable is set or long isn't set, then duplicates will be trimmed.
-This means that if a submodule a same dependency as a parent module, then the dependency will only be output once.
+This means that if a submodule has the same dependency as a parent module, then the dependency will only be output once.